eiskrenkov/fino/README.md

 #### Experiment analysis

-Some Fino adapters support A/B testing analysis, e.g built-in Redis adapter
+Fino adapters might support A/B testing analysis, both built-in `solid` and `redis` adapters do

 When you run an A/B test for a setting, fino automatically calculates variant based on a stable identifier you pass as a `for` option